 Emotional problems, caused by a stressful event, can sometimes cause an older child to wet the bed.
 Physical problems are uncommon.

-If you are worried, or your child is very upset, talk to your doctor.
+Also see your doctor if you are worried, or your child is very upset about bed wetting.

 The doctor might refer your child to a health professional with specialist training in children’s bedwetting.